ex1duz/2dunitygame/README.md

 https://github.com/WindJammer6/19.-2D-Unity-Game/assets/98175995/ecd2ea31-160f-48bb-b2c9-22edc9b3ba4f

-Other sprites is taken from googling and taking whatever music that pops up

-Variations in sprite colours, and sprite (like the bird holding a bow) is done using Photoshop

-the music is i use [AIVA](https://www.aiva.ai/), an AI that generates original music, to generate

 *Source(s):*
 + https://www.youtube.com/watch?v=GCkq6XqyJZg&t=1529s (Zigurous) (Youtube video labelled 'How to make Super Mario Bros in Unity (Part 1) - Level Design' by Zigurous)